-I first published a version of this post on bedlessness in 2013.
-I had received quite a few positive comments on a post about being womanside and was also spurred on by conversations about how midwives and birth folk can help more women feel that they can be free to do things other then get on the bed the second they enter a delivery room.
+I first published a version of this post on bedlessness and ideas for promoting active birth back in 2013.
+I had received quite a few positive comments on a post about being womanside and was also spurred on by conversations in my workshops and courses about how midwives and birth folk can help more women feel that they can be free to do things other then get on the bed the second they enter a delivery room.
 I started a list of all the things I have used or heard of from midwives and doulas which relate to this, and I’m reposting it as I have been updating it – feel free to add your own suggestions in the comments!

 This is a bit of a tricky area though.
 It’s not that we want to stop women from getting on the bed if they really want to.
 Some women really would prefer it, or want to be active during their labour but are exhausted.
 And many have a cultural expectation that birth happens on beds, so we need to be careful to seek balance.
 Given that many modern delivery rooms aren’t really that conducive to promoting active labour and normal birth, it is important to consider how we can break the cycle of expectation that can lead to slower labours than would occur if women were nesting on the floor, sitting on birth balls, roaming around, adopting a range of positions and/or all of those other good things that help babies out.
 But we don’t want our good intentions to come across in a way that makes it sound as if we think we know better than women what they want or need.
 So, as ever, I’m offering these ideas as food for thought and debate rather than as universal recommendations…